 After submitting your Application online, you will receive an e-mail stating that you have signed-up to join MDHSA.

-You will then be able to print your Membership Card, which indicates that you are an “educator,” and may be used to receive discounts at various locations.
-You will also have the opportunity to join the forum, access the Membership Directory, MDHSA Handbook, Co-Op Registration Forms, and more.
+Use the password to “login” at the Local Support button to be able to print your Membership Card, by clicking on your last name in the directory, which indicates that you are an “educator,” and may be used to receive discounts at various locations.
+You will also be able to access the Membership Directory, membership Information, Co-Op Registration Forms, Members graduation ceremony form (members receive a discount), the Resource Center, and more.

 7. Receiving Your Newsletters: